geekwaytothewest/ruleslawyer-infra/DEPLOYMENT.md

   (the pipelines do this).
 - Env var / secret / sizing changes are **infra changes**: edit `config.ts`,
   `cdk deploy`, then redeploy the app.
+- The backend is CPU-autoscaled (target-tracking @ 50%, min/max from
+  `backend.autoScaling`).
+To pre-warm for the convention, raise `minCapacity` in `config.ts` and `cdk deploy`, then lower it afterward.